jnidzwetzki/bboxdb/README.md

 <p><img src="docs/images/space.jpg" width="400"></p>

 ## Key features
-* The well-known key-value data model is enhanced by a bounding box to describe the location of n-dimensional data in space.
+* ✅ A distributed and fault-tolerant data store for n-dimensional data.

-* Data (point and non-point) of any dimension is supported.
+* ✅ Data (point and non-point) of any dimension is supported.

-* The data is indexed, which enables efficient range query processing.
+* ✅ The data is indexed, which enables efficient range query processing.

-* BigData is supported by spreading the data across a cluster of systems.
+* ✅ BigData is supported by spreading the data across a cluster of systems.
 Each node stores only a small part of the whole dataset.

-* Multi-dimensional shards are created dynamically on the actual distribution of the data (automatically scale-up/scale-down).
+* ✅ Multi-dimensional shards are created dynamically on the actual distribution of the data (automatically scale-up/scale-down).

-* Data of multiple tables is stored co-partitioned, and spatial-joins can be executed efficiently without data shuffling between nodes.
+* ✅ Data of multiple tables is stored co-partitioned, and spatial-joins can be executed efficiently without data shuffling between nodes.

-* Data are re-distributed in the background without any service interruption.
+* ✅ Data are re-distributed in the background without any service interruption.

-* Continuous queries with bounding box query predicates are supported.
+* ✅ Continuous queries with bounding box query predicates are supported.

-* User defined filters for query processing on custom data types.
+* ✅ User-defined filters for query processing on custom data types.

 ## Documentation
 The documentation of the project is located at [https://jnidzwetzki.github.io/bboxdb/](https://jnidzwetzki.github.io/bboxdb/).
 The documentation also contains the [changelog](http://jnidzwetzki.github.io/bboxdb/dev/changelog.html) of the project.